muhammadDaffaa/Expenditure-Application-for-Fuel-Purchases/README.md

 > Connector J :  https://mvnrepository.com/artifact/com.mysql/mysql-connector-j // Connection JAVA to MySql Database <br>

 # Database Connection :
-Change the HOST, PORT, USERNAME, and PASSWOR.
+Change the HOST, PORT, USERNAME, and PASSWORD.
 If you want to fork this repository.